 Promoting junior researchers plays a key role at the University of Münster.
 The University offers researchers a wide range of options – such as PhDs, graduate schools, junior research groups or associate professorships – in order for them to gain additional qualifications which prepare them for an academic career.
-For this reason, the Office of Communication and Public Relations has given an intensive and differentiated look at the topic from January to July 2019.
+For this reason, the Communication and Public Relations Department has given an intensive and differentiated look at the topic from January to July 2019.

 A special alumni reunion: Between 2007 and 2014, they worked as postdocs at the Organic Chemistry Institute of the University of Münster.
 The seven chemists now have their own research groups and are professors in China, India, France and Germany.